Warnings: violence, mentions of rape

 So now they stood around him, some of them even wearing robes sewn with crimson suns, and Wen Qing held in her hands one of the swords Wei Wuxian had stolen over the years.

 “Affiliating with Wen dogs,” Jin Guangshan sneered from his mount.
-His long sword pointed to Wei Wuxian, his weak face gone delighted with triumph.
+His long sword pointed to Wei Wuxian, his weak face delighting in triumph.
 “See now the kind of person Wei Wuxian is?” he called loudly for the sake of his troops.
-“See what becomes of an omega left to roam freely?
+“See what becomes of a kunze left to roam freely?
 And he would like to raise an army of them to do his bidding!”

 “Thief!” people clamored as an echo.